Where is God to be found in natural disasters?

 OCCA Senior Tutor Sharon Dirckx steers an apologetic course through this deeply sobering topic as she offers some reflections on the natural disasters we have witnessed over the last few years.

 We can barely go for a couple of months without hearing about a new disaster.
-We remember, in particular, the 2004 tsunami in Southeast Asia, the 2011 Japan earthquake and Haiti in 2010.
+This century, we remember, in particular, the 2015 earthquake in Nepal, the 2004 tsunami in Southeast Asia, the 2011 Japan earthquake and Haiti in 2010.
 How do we make sense of natural disasters such as these?
 Philosophers refer to this kind of suffering as ‘natural evil’.

 In other words, evil that impacts the natural world itself, as opposed to ‘moral evil’, which results from human behaviour.
 But, even if some of the suffering in the world can be explained by the actions of people, this can’t explain natural disasters!
 Humans, far from being the cause, are swept away by them.
 They are caused by forces much bigger than us.
 Our insurance policies protect us against ‘Acts of God’.
 Is this what they are?
 Why does God let them happen?

 If God doesn’t exist then it’s all ‘natural’.
 There are no ‘disasters’.

 If there is no supernatural dimension, then we are left with a closed system of atoms, molecules and physical forces.
 Earthquakes, tsunamis and hurricanes are simply the outworking of the laws of nature, cause–effect, and probability.
 This is simply the way the world is.

 In a universe of blind physical forces and genetic replication, some people are going to get hurt, other people are going to get lucky, and you won’t find any rhyme or reason in it, nor any justice.